akantak/etrade_tax_poland/README.md

 ### Dividends calculation methodology

-The dividends withholding tax (`podatek u źródła`) is 15%, while in Poland, the tax is 19%, so it is required to pay additional 4% in Poland.
+The dividends withholding tax (`podatek u źródła`) is 15%, while in Poland, the capital gains tax is 19%, so it is required to pay an additional 4% in Poland.

 The amounts in USD have to be converted with the NBP ratio from the day before granting/vesting.